MAKE IT A MUSHROOM WELLINGTON PARTY

 recipe credit

-This Mushroom Wellington is a slightly modified version of the recipe I found on deliciouseveryday.com pictured beautifully left.
+This Mushroom Wellington is a slightly modified version of the recipe I found on deliciouseveryday.com pictured left.
 I need to take a food photography class!

 The Duxelle recipe is from vegweb.com.
 I did not modify anything from that recipe and it took one try to get it right.
 Duxelle is also good to serve as a pâté with crusty bread.
 I will definitely make it again.

 The cashew cream sauce is my own inspired by Isa Does It.
 There is no shortage of plant-based recipes online.
-You just need to like to cook and experiment!
+You just need to like to cook and experiment.

 a healthier wellington